nacen-dev/odin-project-library/README.md

 ## Assignment

-1. If you haven’t already, set up your project with skeleton HTML/CSS and JS files.
+- [x] 1.
+If you haven’t already, set up your project with skeleton HTML/CSS and JS files.

 2. All of your book objects are going to be stored in a simple array, so add a function to the script (not the constructor) that can take user’s input and store the new book objects into an array.
 Your code should look something like this: